Posts Tagged Santa Fe

 Posted February 3rd, 2014 by & filed under Featured, Paintsplash - Art Therapy, Student Reflections and Updates, Top News.

-First year Art Therapy/Counseling student Caitlin Harper explores the magical beings, scary shadows, and holy saints that appeared to her during her Art Therapy Techniques weekend intensive course, instructed by Magdalena Karlick. …
+Art Therapy/Counseling student Caitlin Harper explores the magical beings, scary shadows, and holy saints that appeared to her during her Art Therapy Techniques weekend intensive course, instructed by Magdalena Karlick. …

 Posted January 28th, 2014 by & filed under Featured, Student Reflections and Updates, SWC Blog, Top News.